onedayatatime/spiritsoulbody/docs/holy-spirit.md

 #### He gives wisdom
 > But they could not stand up against the wisdom the Spirit gave him as he spoke. - **Acts 6:10**
-> I keep asking that the God of our Lord Jesus Christ, the glorious Father, may give you the Spiritf of wisdom and revelation, so that you may know him better. - **Ephesians 1:17**
+> I keep asking that the God of our Lord Jesus Christ, the glorious Father, may give you the Spirit of wisdom and revelation, so that you may know him better. - **Ephesians 1:17**
+> For this reason, since the day we heard about you, we have not stopped praying for you.
+We continually ask God to fill you with the knowledge of his will through all the wisdom and understanding that the Spirit gives, - **Colossians 1:9**
+> Let the message of Christ dwell among you richly as you teach and admonish one another with all wisdom through psalms, hymns, and songs from the Spirit, singing to God with gratitude in your hearts. - **Colossians 3:16**

 #### He helps judge
 > The person with the Spirit makes judgments about all things, but such a person is not subject to merely human judgments, - **1 Corinthians 2:15**

+#### He gives a song
+Do not get drunk on wine, which leads to debauchery.
+Instead, be filled with the Spirit, speaking to one another with psalms, hymns, and songs from the Spirit.
+Sing and make music from your heart to the Lord, always giving thanks to God the Father for everything, in the name of our Lord Jesus Christ. - **Ephesians 5:18-20**
+> Let the message of Christ dwell among you richly as you teach and admonish one another with all wisdom through psalms, hymns, and songs from the Spirit, singing to God with gratitude in your hearts. - **Colossians 3:16**

 #### He utters mysteries